Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Physics-informed radial basis function neural network (PIRBFNN) for solving terminal-boundary value problem

 To start the learning process of PIRBFNN, all the parameters $\theta = \{N;L,C,W\}$ defining the neural network should be given their initial settings.
 These values are then optimized automatically through a gradient descent algorithm combined with adaptive training dynamics.
 The parameter choice should be as automatic as possible and work for a large family of problems, but should also be a reasonable starting point for the optimizer.

 $N$ represents the number of the RBF neurons.
-Increasing the value of $N$ widens the hidden layer of the neural network, thereby enhancing the representative capacity of the RBFNN.
+Increasing the value of $N$ widens the hidden layer of the neural network, thereby improving the expressiveness of the RBFNN.
 Relative to a given amount of training points, we propose a PDE residual-based technique to adaptively refine the number of RBF hidden neurons from an initial value up to a specific limit.
 Consequently, the network architecture can be efficiently designed with an appropriate width.
 The detailed execution process will be described in the following subsection.

 $L$ controls the centre locations of the RBF neurons.
 To sample the initial RBF centres uniformly within the computational domain and make them consistent across multiple re-runs of the program, the coordinates of the initial centre points are generated using the Python random module with a specified seed value.
 Subsequently, the newly added centres of RBF neurons are positioned at locations with significant PDE residual errors, as identified by the adaptive algorithm during the training process.